jd11111/linear-perturbation-series/README.md

 The so obtained series for the eigenvalues can be compared to the eigenvalues obtained using a linear algebra library.
 This is done [here](visualisation/visualisation.py).
-The result is the following (the actual eigenvalues start getting complex for larger $x$):
+The result is the following (two of the eigenvalues start getting complex for larger $x$):

 <img src="visualisation/evals.png" alt="drawing" width="800"/>